Surlingham: Churches

 The church of St Mary in Surlingham is one of 124 existing round-tower churches in Norfolk.

-The adjacent Church Marsh nature reserve is leased by the RSPB and is overlooked by the ruins of St Saviour's Church (less than half a mile north-east of St Mary's).
+The adjacent Church Marsh nature reserve is leased by the RSPB and is overlooked by the ruins of St Saviour's Church, less than half a mile north-east of St Mary's.
 Dating from the 12th century, St Saviour's was in regular use until 1705.
+Its dedication was only held by two churches in Norfolk; this and the one in Norwich.
 A campaign has been launched by local villagers to save the site from further deterioration and to make it safe for visitors.
 Norfolk naturalist Ted Ellis is buried here.

 Village

 Surlingham Community Primary School currently caters for around 80 children in four classrooms, two in the original Victorian building and two more built in a similar style completed in 2006.
 It is situated on Walnut Hill in the centre of Surlingham opposite the village pond.
 Also in the centre of the village are a village shop, post office and a garage.
 In 2011 a choir, "Surlingham Broadnotes", was started in the village.